akio-tomiya/LatticeQCD.jl/README.md

 julia run.jl PARAMETER_FILE
 ```

-then, you get results though standard I/O.
+then, you get results though standard I/O. The "PARAMETER_FILE" can be created through the wizard "julia run_wizard.jl"  or you can write by yourself.

 # Purpose of the code